Chr031/JElectro/README.md

 Calc c2 = j2.lookupUnique("calc",Calc.class);
 int sum = c2.sum(12,9);
 ```
-With those last lines, a proxy c is instanciated and will be used as any local java object to execute remotely the methods of the shared instance exposed by j1.
+With those last lines, a proxy c is instantiated and will be used as any local java object to execute remotely the methods of the shared instance exposed by j1.

 To release the resources used by any instance j of the Class JElectro, its close method has to be called: